 Diet or regular — which is the better choice?
-The food industry likes to make us believe the diet sodas are a ‘healthier’ choice than regular ones.
+The food industry likes to make us believe that diet sodas are a ‘healthier’ choice than regular ones.
 While there is some truth to this, diet soda really isn’t a better alternative.
 Artificially sweetened drinks have been associated with a higher risk of type 2 diabetes and have been shown to interfere with gut bacteria — one of the key components of a healthy body.

 So when you’re given the choice between a diet soda and a regular, passing up both is the smartest choice.
-But more companies are introducing drinks with no artificial sweeteners.
+However, more companies are introducing drinks with no artificial sweeteners.
 Instead, they’re sweetened with stevia, xylitol, or erythritol — natural sweeteners that are paleo-approved and safe for your consumption.

 There’s often a lot of confusion about whether dairy is paleo-friendly or not — and frankly, it’s a bit of a grey area.
 Technically, dairy is not paleo.
 Most people don’t tolerate lactose well and should therefore avoid consumption of it.
 In addition, conventional dairy products often contain hormones and antibiotics that can end up wreaking havoc on the bodies.
 They’re also in high in carbs and insulin-promoting.

-With coconut water containing decent amounts of natural sugars, you’d think it would be off limits.
-But not so fast — it also contains a number of beneficial nutrients, namely electrolytes.
-Potassium, magnesium, sodium, phosphate, and calcium are all key to body functions, like fluid balance, nerve conductivity, and muscular impulses.
+With coconut water containing decent amounts of natural sugars, you’d think it would be off-limits.
+But not so fast — it also contains a number of beneficial nutrients, namely electrolytes, potassium, magnesium, sodium, phosphate, and calcium are all key to body functions, like fluid balance, nerve conductivity, and muscular impulses.
 Coconut water has also been touted as a great antioxidant and anti-inflammatory.

 While we’re telling you it’s paleo-approved and safe for you to consume, don’t go overboard.
 The sugar content adds up, so keep it to just one drink to enjoy in moderation.